A good photo-hosting service should offer six things:

 A very easy drag-and-drop system allows you to organize albums of your photos and collections of photos from you and other photographers.
 Once you have created an album of photos you like, you can print a 20-page photo book for $34.95 (plus 50 cents each extra page).
 Overall, Flickr is our top pick and Editor's Choice award winner, thanks to its massive amount of storage and a simple, clean interface that makes it a joy to use.
 Although Yahoo is in turmoil, Flickr still remains the best option for serious shooters.

 Aimed at the serious photographer, 500 Pixels offers an image-focused design that puts your photos front and center, providing a clean and elegant way to display your best images.
 You can organize your pictures into Sets (photos on a particular theme) and Stories (photos of an event) that present the images in a strikingly dramatic fashion.
 The free version of the service allows you to upload 20 photos a week and store up to 2,000 photos.
-There are three paid levels: Awesome (4.99 a month, unlimited uploads), Pro and Pro+ for $5.99 and $14.99 respectively.
-The last two levels offer more customization options and listing in the sites pro directory.
+There are three paid levels: Awesome ($4.99 a month, unlimited uploads), Pro and Pro+ for $4.99 and $19.99 respectively.
+The last two levels offer more customization options and listing in the sites pro directory, and a discount on Adobe’s Creative Cloud Photography plan.
 You can also sell your photos as royalty-free artwork through the site, which could be an extra source of income.
 The site has stopped offering services like prints and photo books, but these are available elsewhere.
 Here are our favorite services for photo books, calendars, and cards.

 The big kahuna of social sites also offers a surprisingly good set of photo-sharing and editing tools.
 After uploading photos from a cellphone, web browser or desktop client, you can create albums, add captions and tag photos by date, location or the people in the pictures.
 Face recognition has also recently been added, where it will try to recognize the faces in your shots.
 Facebook squishes the images down, though, to fit onto the page.
 Facebook recommends sizing pictures to 720 or 960 pixels wide.
 You can use 2048-pixel-wide images if you use the high-quality upload option, but they still get compressed for viewing.